guilsch/vocavox_android/README.md

 You can also clone this repo and build the apk yourself with Android Studio!

+## Note

+If you have troubles when importing a file, try to create a brand new folder and copy your Excel files in it.
+The import from this new folder should work properly.

 ## Contribution

 We welcome contributions from the community.
 If you'd like to contribute to the improvement of this application by adding functionalities or fix bugs, please send an e-mail to guilhem.schena@gmail.com.